Nisba833/Retail-Data-Analysis/README.md

 ## Key Insights:

-Customers in the 25–40 age group contributed the highest sales.
+* Customers in the 25–40 age group contributed the highest sales.
-Electronics and Clothing were the most profitable product categories.
+* Electronics and Clothing were the most profitable product categories.
-Festive months showed a significant spike in sales volume.
+* Festive months showed a significant spike in sales volume.
-Female customers showed slightly higher average spending than male customers.
+* Female customers showed slightly higher average spending than male customers.
-Store_Type = Flagship Store generated the highest revenue compared to other store types.
+* Store_Type = Flagship Store generated the highest revenue compared to other store types.

 ## Findings / Report:

-Seasonal sales peaks indicate strong opportunities for targeted promotions.
+* Seasonal sales peaks indicate strong opportunities for targeted promotions.
-Customer segmentation by age and gender can help in personalized marketing.
+* Customer segmentation by age and gender can help in personalized marketing.
-High-performing categories suggest where to focus inventory and campaigns.
+* High-performing categories suggest where to focus inventory and campaigns.
-Flagship stores outperform, indicating the importance of premium outlets.
+* Flagship stores outperform, indicating the importance of premium outlets.

-## Conclusion:
+## Conclusion

 This project highlights how SQL can be effectively used to analyze retail data and generate actionable business insights.
-By exploring customer behavior, product performance, and sales patterns, businesses can:
+* Businesses can use these insights to:
+* Optimize product offerings
+* Improve customer targeting
-Optimize product offerings,Improve customer targeting, and Strengthen sales strategies.
+* Strengthen sales strategies
 The analysis demonstrates the end-to-end process of data exploration, cleaning, and insight generation using SQL.